 Call for papers

 We wanted to frame the first four section conference of the EFPP in almost 10 years under the auspice of “stormy times”.
 We have in recent years indeed lived through troubled times and they show no sign of abating.
-An unprecedented world-wide health crisis, a heinous and destructive war in Europe, the recent atrocity in Israel.
+An unprecedented world-wide health crisis, heinous and destructive wars and terrorism.
 Within the arch of these world-wide crisis’ that touch and affect us all, there are local troubles that activate and fuel unconscious phantasy: the cost of living crisis, the gender identity/ fluidity discussion, the polarisation of the political discourse on our doorsteps.

 The EFPP is proud to be a multi-modality organization.
 This allows us to shine a light on these troubled times and its repercussions from the different perspectives of clinical work: the child and adolescent section, the couples and family section, the group and adult section have all so much to contribute.
 Our aim and the aim of the conference is to create a platform in which our distinct clinical work in the current circumstances can lead to a cross fertilization of our theoretical and clinical understanding.
 The questions we want to ask you are as follows: how has a crisis of such magnitude, troubled times and their echo’s, affected and informed your clinical and theoretical outlook; how does it shape unconscious fantasy, inform research, affect the development of children, families, groups and individuals and affect our societies.